Shayetet 15: Operation Hot Winter

-The squadron participated in Operation Hot Winter, an IDF offensive in the Gaza strip by reinforcing the naval blockade of Gaza Strip.
+The squadron participated in Operation Hot Winter, an IDF offensive in the Gaza strip, by reinforcing the naval blockade of Gaza Strip.

 Operation Cast Lead

-During the Gaza War (2008–2009) the Israeli Navy attacked Hamas' rocket launchers and outposts, command and control centers, a Hamas patrol boat, and the office of Hamas Prime Minister Ismail Haniyeh, using the Typhoon Weapon System and Surface to surface missiles.
+During the Gaza War (2008–2009), the Israeli Navy attacked Hamas's rocket launchers and outposts, command and control centers, a Hamas patrol boat, and the office of Hamas Prime Minister Ismail Haniyeh, using the Typhoon Weapon System and surface to surface missiles.
 The navy coordinated with other Israeli forces and used powerful shipboard sensors to acquire and shell targets on land.
-Records of the attacks published by the navy indicate that for the first time vessels were equipped with Spike ER electro-optically guided anti-armor missiles.
-Videos of an attack showed precision hits from a Typhoon stabilizing gun despite a rolling sea.
+Records of the attacks, published by the navy, indicate that for the first time vessels were equipped with Spike ER electro-optically guided anti-armor missiles.
+Videos of an attack showed precision hits from a Typhoon stabilizing gun, despite a rolling sea.
 Versions of the Spike were also used by ground units and possibly by helicopters or unmanned aerial vehicles.
 Shayetet 13 naval commandos were also deployed to attack targets on land, and reportedly attacked an Iranian ship loaded with arms for Hamas, which was docking in Sudan.
-On 28 December, Naval vessels shelled the Port of Gaza.
+On 28 December 2008, naval vessels shelled the Port of Gaza.

-On 29 December, the Free Gaza Movement relief boat Dignity carrying volunteer doctors with 3.5 tons of medical supplies, human rights activists (Among them Caoimhe Butterly and former US Representative Cynthia McKinney), and a CNN reporter was involved in an altercation with Israeli patrol boats of the squadron.
+On 29 December 2008, the Free Gaza Movement relief boat Dignity, carrying volunteer doctors with 3.5 tons of medical supplies, human rights activists (Among them Caoimhe Butterly and former US Representative Cynthia McKinney), and a CNN reporter, was involved in an incident with Israeli patrol boats of the squadron.
 The captain of the Free Gaza vessel said that their vessel had been rammed intentionally and that there had been no warning before it had been rammed.
 An Israeli spokesman disputed this, and said the collision was caused by the Dignity attempting to outmaneuver the patrol boats after disobeying Israeli orders to turn back.

-On 4 January the Israeli Navy extended its blockade of the Gaza Strip to 20 nautical miles.
+On 4 January 2009, the Israeli Navy extended its blockade of the Gaza Strip to 20 nautical miles to sea.

 Throughout the war, the Israeli Navy employed Super Dvora Mk III class patrol boats of the squadron.

 Operation Pillar of Cloud

-During the 2014 Gaza War, in the 2014 Zikim attack cannon fire from a Dvora patrol boat of the squadron and support from the Israeli Air Force were used to eliminate the infiltrators.
-According to IDF assessments, the commando unit was dispatched by "a senior terrorist operative", Ahmed Andur, active in northern Gaza.
+During the 2014 Gaza War, in the 2014 Zikim attack, cannon fire from a Dvora patrol boat of the squadron and support from the Israeli Air Force were used to eliminate the infiltrators.
+According to IDF assessments, the enemy commando unit was dispatched by "a senior terrorist operative", Ahmed Andur, active in northern Gaza.
 Taysir Mubasher, the former commander of Hamas's naval forces, was also claimed by the IDF to have been involved in the attack and was allegedly killed.
-Captain Uri Nissim received Major General's Award and the Squadron received a TLS award for its role in stopping the infiltration.
+Captain Uri Nissim received the Major General's Award and the Squadron received a unit citation for its role in stopping the infiltration.